apache/incubator-datalab/USER_GUIDE.md

 In case you Edge node is Stopped or Terminated – you will have to Start or Recreate it correspondingly to proceed working with DLab.
 This can done as well via context actions menu.

 Administrator can use backup functionality.
-In order to do it click "Backup" button.
+In order to do it click Backup button.
 "Backup options" popup will show-up.
 You can choose a preferable option to be backed up.

 <p align="center">
     <img src="doc/backup_options.png" alt="Backup options" width="515">